Remy Peptides · For in-vitro laboratory research only. Not for human or veterinary use.Research Use Only

 The pivotal Phase 2 obesity study for survodutide was a randomised, double blind, placebo controlled trial evaluating multiple dose levels in adults with overweight or obesity.
 The controlled trial enrolled participants with a body mass index (BMI) ≥30 kg/m² or ≥27 kg/m² with at least one weight-related comorbidity.
 Baseline characteristics included mean body weight of approximately 105 kg and mean body mass index of approximately 37 kg/m², consistent with other Phase 2 obesity trials in the incretin field.

-Randomised and treated participants received once-weekly subcutaneous injections of survodutide at escalating dose levels or placebo for up to 46 weeks.
+Randomised and treated participants received sponsor-controlled subcutaneous study drug or placebo for up to 46 weeks.
 The double blind placebo controlled design ensured neither investigators nor participants knew treatment assignment, with interactive response technology used for randomisation and drug supply management.
 The clinical trial steering committee provided ongoing oversight of safety and protocol adherence throughout the study.
+Further drug evaluation and any eventual approval require completion of the broader clinical programme.

 What Are Survodutide’s Obesity Trial Results?